Bioconductor/BioC_template/README.md

 and set advanced variable `HUGO_VERSION` to your `hugo version` number, e.g., 0.105.0

+6. To add an official URL/domain, e.g., bioc2023.bioconductor.org, first, contact [Lori](https://github.com/lshep) to create it.
+Second, login to Netlify, select the site, click "Domain settings" button, then "Add custom domain".
+Add the official URL when prompted and click "Verify".
+You'll get a message "bioconductor.org is already registered.
+If you registered this domain name through a different registrar, select Add subdomain to begin delegating it to Netlify."
+Click "Add subdomain", and the official domain will be added.
+Click "Check DNS configuration" and check how to update the CNAME recors.
+It'll take up to 24 hours before the changes will take effect.

 # Adding items to the schedule table

 1. Make changes in the "schedule table" spreadsheet https://docs.google.com/spreadsheets/d/1tGtGffcbCRxQFjE3ej42IcWlN4FJCsuQeZvETt9g0oA/edit#gid=0.
 NOTE - For the "time" column, set the format to custom "hh:mm" (IMPORTANT)